Cascade–Siskiyou National Monument: Expansion

 The monument expansion is opposed by the Boards of Commissioners of Jackson County and Klamath County (both in Oregon); and the Siskiyou County Board of Supervisors (in California).
 A group of local people calling themselves the "No Monument Tribe" opposes the monument in its entirety, both the initial establishment and the expansion.

 On January 12, 2017, President Barack Obama expanded the monument by 48000 acre.
 The expansion contains 5000 acre in Northern California, in addition to 43000 acre in Oregon.

 Federal judges in Washington, DC and Oregon issued conflicting decisions in 2019 over the legality of the expansion into O&C Lands.
+In 2023 both the 9th and DC Circuit Courts of Appeals upheld the expanded national monument designation.
+The Supreme Court declined to take up the two decisions in 2024.

 Flora and fauna

 The Cascade–Siskiyou National Monument is the first U.S. national monument set aside solely for the preservation of biodiversity.
 It has one of the most diverse ecosystems found in the Cascade Range.
 Two hundred species of birds are known to exist in the monument including some threatened and endangered species.
 Amphibians found in the National Monument include the rough-skinned newt.

 Cascade–Siskiyou National Monument is noted for its significant botanical diversity.
 The range of elevations and diversity of habitat types provides for a spectacular flora that includes many endemics to the immediate Siskiyou crest area, such as Green's mariposa lily (Calochortus greenei).
 The federally endangered Gentner's fritillary (Fritillaria gentneri) is known to occur in the monument.